Updated Mar 16, 2026§ For Pets

 • All dedicated hunting GPS collars operate with zero monthly fees after the initial purchase.

-Consumer GPS trackers like Tractive and Fi use cellular networks (LTE-M or Cat-M1) to relay your dog's position to your phone.
-That works fine in suburbs and city parks.
-Take those trackers into national forest, BLM land, or anywhere more than a few miles from a cell tower, and they go silent.
+The weak link is the cellular backhaul.
+That works fine in suburbs and city parks, but take those trackers into national forest, BLM land, or anywhere more than a few miles from a cell tower, and they go silent because there is no LTE signal to relay the coordinates.

-That's the fundamental divide.
-Everything else -- range, update speed, training features -- is secondary to this one question: does it work where you actually hunt?
+That’s the fundamental divide.
+Everything else — range, update speed, training features — is secondary to this one question: does it work where you actually hunt?

 If you primarily hunt within a few miles of roads and towns, a cellular tracker like the Fi Series 3 can work.
 But if you’re running dogs in remote timber, ridgetops, or public land with no cell service, a standalone GPS system is the only reliable option.